shubhamagrawal6629/AlternateBitProtocolSimulator/README.txt

 README.txt

-alternatebitprotocol.doc
+doc [This folder contains the documentation for the project]
+	alternatebitprot.pdf
+	Cadmium_Documentation_Ubuntu.pdf
+	Cadmium_Windows.pdf

-atomics [This folder contains the header files]
+include [This folder contains the header files]
+	message.hpp
 	receiverCadmium.hpp
 	senderCadmium.hpp
 	subnetCadmium.hpp

-data_structures [This folder contains the data structures used in the project]
+src [This folder contains the c++ files used in the project]
-	message.hpp
+	main.cpp
 	message.cpp

+data [This folder contains the data files for the simulator]
+	input
+		input_abp_0
+		input_abp_1
+	output
+		abp_output_0
+		abp_output_1

 test [This folder the unit test for the different include files]
-	receiver [This folder contains the unit test of the receiver] main.cpp
+	data [This folder contains the data files for test folder] receiver
-		makefile
 			receiver_input_test.txt
 			receiver_test_output.txt
-	sender [This folder contains the unit test of the sender] main.cpp
-		makefile
+		sender
 			sender_input_test_ack_In.txt
 			sender_input_test_control_In.txt
 			sender_test_output.txt
-	subnet [This folder contains the unit test of the subnet] main.cpp
-		makefile
+		subnet
 			subnet_input_test.txt
 			subnet_test_output.txt
+	src [This folder contains the c++ files for test folder] receiver
+			main.cpp
+		sender
+			main.cpp
+		subnet
+			main.cpp

-vendor [This folder contains 3rd party header files needed in the project
+lib [This folder contains 3rd party libraries needed in the project]
+	cadmium-master
+	DESTimes-master
+	vendor
 		iestream.hpp
 		NDTime.hpp

-top_model [This folder contains source code for the Alternate Bit Protocol simulator some data for testing and some simulator outputs]
-	main.cpp
-	makefile
-	input_abp_0.txt
-	input_abp_1.txt
-	abp_output_0.txt
-	abp_output_1.txt

 /*************/
 /****STEPS****/
 /*************/

-0 - alternatebitprotocol.doc contains the explanation of this simulator
+0 - doc/alternatebitprot.pdf contains the explanation of this simulator

 1 - Update include paths in all the makefiles in this folder and subfolders.
 You need to update the following lines:
-	INCLUDECADMIUM=-I ../../cadmium/include
+	INCLUDECADMIUM=-I lib/cadmium-master/include
     Update the relative path to cadmium/include from the folder where the makefile is.
 You need to take into account where you copied the folder during the installation process
-	Example: INCLUDECADMIUM=-I ../../cadmium/include
+	Example: INCLUDECADMIUM=-I lib/cadmium-master/include

 2 - Run the unit tests
 	2.1.
 Run subnet test
 		1 - Open the terminal.
-Press in your keyboard Ctrl+Alt+t 2 - Set the command prompt in the test/subnet folder.
+		2 - Set the command prompt in the bin folder.
 To do so, type in the terminal the path to this folder.
-			Example: cd Documents/AlternateBitProtocol/test/subnet
+			Example: cd bin
-		3 - To compile the test, type in the terminal: make clean; make all
+		3 - To compile the test, type in the terminal: make clean; make comp; make all
 		4 - To run the test, type in the terminal "./NAME_OF_THE_COMPILED_FILE".
 For this specific test you need to type:
 			./SUBNET
-		5 - To check the output of the test, open  "subnet_test_output.txt" 2.2.
+		5 - To check the output of the test, open  "/test/data/subnetsubnet_test_output.txt" 2.2.
 To run receiver and sender tests, the steps are analogous to 2.1

 3 - Run the simulator
 	1 - Open the terminal.
-Press in your keyboard Ctrl+Alt+t 2 - Set the command prompt in the top_model folder.
+	2 - Set the command prompt in the bin folder.
 To do so, type in the terminal the path to this folder.
-		Example: cd ../../top_model
+		Example: cd bin
-	3 - To compile the project, type in the terminal: make clean; make all
+	3 - To compile the project, type in the terminal: make clean; make comp; make all
 	4 - To run the simulation, type in the terminal "./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
 For this test you need to type:
-		./ABP input_abp_1.txt
+		./ABP ../data/input/input_abp_1.txt
-	5 - To check the output of the simulation, open  "abp_output.txt" 6 - To execute the simulator with different inputs 6.1.
+	5 - To check the output of the simulation, open  "data/output/abp_output.txt" 6 - To execute the simulator with different inputs 6.1.
 Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt 6.2.
 Run the simulator using the instructions in step 4